🌐中文

 Based on this, we improved the architecture of Cambricon-F and proposed Cambricon-FR with a fractal reconfigurable instruction set structure.
 Analytically, Cambricon-F is a Fractal Machine, while Cambricon-FR can be seen as a Universal Fractal Machine; Cambricon-F can achieve optimal efficiency on a specific application payload, while Cambricon-FR can achieve optimal efficiency on complex and variable application payloads.

 Published in “IEEE Transactions on Computers”.
-[DOI]
+[DOI] [PDF]

 Cambricon-F: Machine Learning Computers with Fractal von Neumann Architecture